ololiuhqui/magnolia-free-hugo-theme/readme.md

 3. Translate the variables values inside the `.toml` file accordingly to the language.
 4. In the `/content` directory, duplicate one of the language folders and change the name accordingly to your new language as in step 2.
 5. For each of the `.html` file in `/content`, you can change `title` and `slug` freely. `translationKey` should remain untouched.
+6. I strongly suggest you to update the SEO in the frontmatter as well in your new language.

 ## Custom 404 page